roadwarriorslive/Pipulate/README.rst

-Hint: some Python libraries like Pandas have long dependency-chains with such hellish cross-platform issues (C-compiling, OS driver installs, etc.) that it called for the creation of Anaconda in the first place so that non-IT-pros and mere mortals (such as scientests) could actually do this stuff.
+Hint: some Python libraries like Pandas have long dependency-chains with such hellish cross-platform issues (C-compiling, OS driver installs, etc.) that it called for the creation of Anaconda in the first place so that non-IT-pros and mere mortals (such as scientists) could actually do this stuff.
 It's a good bandwagon to jump onto — possibly bigger than JavaScript, though few will put themselves out on such a limb espousing such nonsense right now.